rswilem/winwing-xplane-plugin/README.md

 - 🟠 The SSG 747 does not expose any colour datarefs yet.
 Therefore, the PFP will not show the correct colours.
 - 🟠 The SSG 747 has a dual FMC, but the datarefs seem to overwrite eachother.
+- 🟠 Laminar 737: FCU is fully functional, but EFIS controls have not been tested yet.

 ### Credits